 An enormous advantage of podcasts as a learning tool is their flexibility.
-Not only can you choose your area of focus and take your learning wherever you go, but you set the pace, fitting in your studies whenever it's convenient.
-Through podcasts, you can use the idle parts of your day to your advantage.
+Not only can you choose your area of focus and take your learning wherever you go, but you set the pace, fitting in your studies when it's convenient.
 Radio Lingua's Coffee Break series lives up to its title, providing lessons in Spanish, French, German, Italian and Chinese that last as long as a cup of coffee (or a similarly short chunk of free time).
-Though the name and format may suggest a limited focus on basic vocabulary and phrases, the lessons are actually designed to help listeners work toward fluency, however gradually (though advanced lessons are currently only available in Spanish and French).
+Though the name and format may suggest a limited focus on basic vocabulary and phrases, the lessons are designed to help listeners work toward fluency, however gradually (though advanced lessons are currently only available in Spanish and French).

 The Fluent Show describes itself as "a podcast all about loving, living and learning languages."
-Though the show doesn't focus on teaching a specific language, it's perfect for getting you in the spirit of language learning.
-There's a particular emphasis on helping listeners get through the sorts of challenges that arise when learning a new language, even with access to all the right educational tools.
+Though the show doesn't focus on teaching a specific language, it's perfect for getting you in the spirit of learning a new language.
+There's an emphasis on helping listeners with the challenges that arise when learning a new language, even with access to all the right educational tools.
 The hosts and their expert guests offer plenty of helpful, widely applicable advice, and their enthusiasm is infectious.
-Recent topics include learning multiple languages at once, finding language-learning communities, and moving past the intermediate plateau.
+Recent topics cover learning multiple languages at once, finding language-learning communities, and moving past the intermediate plateau.